-New beginnings and the uniqueness of Ontario forests reveal themselves again this spring.
+New beginnings and the uniqueness of Ontario forests reveal themselves each spring.
 Discover wild leeks!

-The earth and sun have fed us antioxidants through the maple trees’ sap and now, in early spring, comes the show of wild leeks peeking through the wet, mulchy ground of the maple forest.
+The earth and sun have fed us antioxidants through the maple trees’ sap, and in early spring comes the show of wild leeks peeking through the wet, mulchy ground of the maple forest.